NBISweden/NBIS-support-framework/CONTRIBUTING.md

 while the body should be wrapped at 72 characters.
 The subject and body should be separated by a blank line, start with a capital letter, and the subject line should not end with a period.
-You can read more about [good commit messages][ git-commits], and a minimal example is provided below:
+You can read more about [good commit messages][ git-commits]; a minimal example is provided below:

 ```
 Add Snakemake rule for Tophat alignment